mgcrea/benchmark-kaizoumark/_posts/2013-02-01-different-ways-of-arranging.md

     <p>Some text after</p>
     </div>

-There is no real advantage in using this technique as compared as using the <code>float</code> technique.
+There is no real advantage in using this technique over using the <code>float</code> technique, because we have the same limitations:

-Both methods are suitable:

-- if you want to center an arbitrary number of items,
-- if you want to distribute a fixed number of items.
+- we can only distribute a fixed number of items,
+- we need to make sure the container is large enough, otherwise the browser will insert a line-break.

+In addition, the automatic insertion of word-spacing between items complexifies the calculations to achieve the right layout.

 </section>
 <section markdown='1' class='paragraph'>
 ## Option 3: Use a CSS Table layout

-If you read carefully through the two previous paragraphs, you may have noticed that we haven't find so far a solution to automatically spread list items evenly in our second use case.
+If you've read carefully through the two previous paragraphs, you may have noticed that we haven't find so far a solution to automatically spread list items evenly in our second use case.

-This is precisely what ou second option will bring: let me introduce
+This is precisely what our second option will bring: let me introduce
 <a href="http://www.w3.org/TR/CSS2/tables.html">CSS Tables</a>.

-Without going into too much details, and as you may have guessed, CSS Tables allow you to define a layout consisting in a 'rectangular grid of cells'.
+Without going into too much details, and as you may have guessed, CSS Tables allow you to define a layout consisting in a 'rectangular grid of cells' aka … a table !

+The idea here will be to define a single-line CSS Table to hold our list of items.

 First, we will assign to the list container and list items the following display types from the